Aging and High Blood Pressure: Healthy Lifestyle Tips

 Older people should have regular blood pressure checks to make sure that their efforts to keep the pressure reasonably low are working.
 If a drug store device is used to determine blood pressure it might be a good idea to visit more than one store to compare the values.
 The devices are said to be quite accurate if they are working properly, but they may not be well maintained.
 Devices that measure blood pressure in the home are also available.
 The most accurate determination of blood pressure is one made by a medical professional.

 It's important to keep in mind that a single blood pressure reading may not be correct.
-Several factors can increase our blood pressure temporarily, including exercise and tension.
+Several factors can increase the pressure temporarily, including exercise and tension.
 It's uncertain whether chronic stress can cause hypertension.
 Some researchers believe that it does, while others say that there is no link.

 © 2012 Linda Crampton